-When you find the library chapter, you will see this chart.
+When you find the library chapter, you will see this table, CE0-1.
 What does it tell you?

-- 1. The previous year's actual spending by the agency (FY 2015 Actual). - 2.
-The current year budget (FY 2016 Approved). - 3.
-The proposed budget for the upcoming year (FY 2017 Proposed). - 4.
-The percentage change in dollars and personnel (full-time equivalents, or FTEs) between the current year and next year.
+- The previous year's actual spending by the agency, and the number of workers at the agency (full-time equivalents, or FTEs) (FY 2016 Actual). - The current year budget and FTEs (FY 2017 Approved). - The proposed budget for the upcoming year and FTEs (FY 2018 Proposed). - The percentage change in dollars and FTEs between the current year and next year.

-FY 2015 reflects the actual dollars spent on the library system, because the city has audited its books to determine the dollar per dollar spending for that year.
-FY 2016, which in this case of this budget document was the current fiscal year, denotes approved spending because not all the dollars allocated have been spent and counted.
-FY 2017 is the upcoming year, so that budget reflects the dollars proposed to be spent.
+FY 2016 reflects the actual dollars spent on the library system, because the city has audited its books to determine the dollar per dollar spending for that year.
+FY 2017, which was the current fiscal year in this budget document example, denotes approved spending because not all the dollars allocated have been spent and counted.
+FY 2018 is the upcoming year in this example, so that reflects the dollars proposed to be spent.